SokratisV/ArfelRPG/README.md

 I plan on having a playable version of this project on sokratisv.itch.io/rpg, but this obviously will change when/if the game can no longer be supported by WebGL/browsers.

-Please feel free to send me any suggestions or feedback, whether good and bad.
+Please feel free to send me any suggestions or feedback, whether good or bad.